 The Board has structured itself in a manner that it believes allows it to effectively perform its oversight function.
 The Board is currently composed of five members, four of whom are Independent Directors.
 If each of the Nominees is elected, this structure will not change.
-The Board has elected an Independent Director, Mr. Mead, to serve as Chairman.
-As Mr. Mead is not seeking re-election, the Board will seek to appoint a new Chairman in 2014 from the Independent Directors elected at the Meeting.
-The Chairman: (i) coordinates the activities of the directors and leads the directors at Board meetings; (ii) works with the Company's executive officers, including the Company's Chief Compliance Officer, the Company's legal counsel, and the chairmen of the Board's committees, as necessary, to determine the agenda for Board and Committee meetings; (iii) serves as the principal contact for and facilitates communication between the Independent Directors and the Company's management; and (iv) performs any other duties that the Board may delegate to the Chairman.
+The Board has elected an Independent Director, Mr. Pilkington, to serve as Chairman.
+The Chairman: (i) coordinates the activities of the directors and leads the directors at Board meetings; (ii) works with the Company's executive officers, the Company's Chief Compliance Officer, the Company's legal counsel, and the Chairs of the Board's Committees, as necessary, to determine the agenda for Board and Committee meetings; (iii) serves as the principal contact for and facilitates communication between the Independent Directors and the Company's management; and (iv) performs any other duties that the Board may delegate to the Chairman.
 The Chairman also presides at separate meetings of the Independent Directors where various matters, including those being considered at Board meetings, are discussed.

-The Board meets in-person at regularly scheduled meetings four times throughout the year.
-In addition, the directors may meet in-person or by telephone at special meetings or on an informal basis at other times.
-As described below, the Board has established three standing committees: Compensation Committee, Audit and Ethics Committee, and Nominating Committee.
-On October 17, 2013, the Company also established a non-standing special committee, the Special Litigation Committee (the "SLC"), following the initiation of a plaintiff's action filed against the Company and Mr. Goldstein.
-More information regarding the SLC is provided in the Board Committees section below.
+The Board meets in person at regularly scheduled meetings four times throughout the year.
+In addition, the directors may meet in person or by telephone at special meetings or on an informal basis at other times.
+As described below, the Board has established three standing Committees: Compensation Committee, Audit and Ethics Committee, and Nominating Committee.
+In addition, the Board may establish non-standing Board Committees from time-to-time.
 The Board also serves as the Company's foreign custody manager in overseeing the custody of the Company's assets outside of the U.S.

-The directors have determined that the Board's leadership structure, taking into account, among other things, its committee structure, which permits certain areas of responsibility to be allocated to the Independent Directors, and the role of its Chairman described above, are appropriate given that the Company is internally managed and the relatively small size of the Company's organization.
-The Board believes that this structure enhances the Board's oversight of, and independence from, management, the ability of the Board to carry out its responsibilities on behalf of the shareholders, and the Company's overall corporate governance.
+The directors have determined that the Board's leadership structure, taking into account, among other things, its Committee structure, which permits certain areas of responsibility to be allocated to the Independent Directors, and the role of its Chairman described above, are appropriate in light of the Company's internal management and the relatively small size of the Company's organization.
+The Board believes that this structure enhances the Board's oversight of, and independence from, management, the ability of the Board to carry out its responsibilities on behalf of the shareholders, Board communication, and the Company's overall corporate governance.